 Secure it – where questions challenge how embedded the concept is, both in familiar and unfamiliar contexts.
 Addressing and identifying misconceptions are a key component of these activities.
 Question stems include: True or False?
 Always, Sometimes, Never.
 Convince me.
 What is it?
 What is it not?
 Odd One Out.

 Deepen it – where understanding of the concept is applied through problem solving.

-At St Mark’s our curriculum largely follows the White Rose scheme of learning however we seek to expose children to a wide variety of rich materials including Nrich, I See Reasoning and CanDoMaths.
-Our Calculation Policy enforces progression in written calculations which follow a concrete, pictorial, abstract approach.
 A bank of resources is available in every classroom which are utilised by both children and teachers alike.
 Working walls also form a source of guidance reflecting the learning journey for the current mathematical strand that is in focus, relevant vocabulary and a celebration of misconceptions.
 Feedback is provided to children at the point of learning so that any misconceptions can be addressed before moving on to the next stage of learning.
+Misconceptions are shared, and celebrated, to enhance learning opportunities for all.
+Teachers track attainment through two assessment points throughout the year alongside individual objectives throughout the academic year.
 For those children who find maths challenging, resilience will be sought from appropriate interventions and relationships developed with supporting adults to secure progress in an environment of celebrating success.